sellmenn/Knights-Tour/readme.md

 ##### 3rd Revision: Find multiple solutions to either open or closed variants of the problem, starting from every coordinate of the board.
 It was observed that the number of closed tours that could be found varied tremendously between starting coordinates.
 Hence, the project was redesigned to search for either open or closed tours starting from all coordinates of the board.
-To allow for easy comparison, the starting coordinate and associated tours are sorted in individual `.txt` files as well as summarised in a `.csv` file.
+To allow for easy comparison, the starting coordinate and associated tours are sorted in individual '.txt' files as well as summarised in a '.csv' file.

 ---